chellej80/Embarr-Equestrian-Testimonials/README.md

 - Next select your region
 - Click on the Create App button
 - Add Database to App Resources,  Resources Located in the Resources Tab, Add-ons, search and add ‘Heroku Postgres’
 - The next page is the project’s Deploy Tab.
 Click on the Settings Tab and scroll down to Config Vars
-- Click Reveal Config Vars and enter port into the Key box and 8000 into the Value box and click the Add button
+- Click Reveal Config Vars and add a new record with SECRET_KEY
-- Copy DATABASE_URL value,  Located in the Settings, click reveal Config Vars, Copy Text in
-- Add Secret Key to Config Vars
+- Click Reveal Config Vars and add a new record with the `CLOUDINARY_URL`
-- Go to the top of the page and choose the Deploy tab
+- Click Reveal Config Vars and add a new record with the `DISABLE_COLLECTSTATIC = 1`
+- The next page is the project’s Deploy Tab.
+Click on the Settings Tab and scroll down to Config Vars
+- Next, scroll down to the Buildpack section click Add Buildpack select python and click Save Changes
 - Select Github as the deployment method
 - Confirm you want to connect to GitHub
 - Search for the repository name and click the connect button
 - Scroll to the bottom of the deploy page and select the preferred deployment type
 - Click either Enable Automatic Deploys for automatic deployment when you push updates to Github

 - On submission the project is forked in Github, by forking the project a copy of the original repository is made that can be viewed without affecting the original repository by following these steps: In the GitHub repository, locate the settings, above this is the option to 'fork', select this to create a copy

   - Cloning a repository: When you create a repository on GitHub.com, it exists as a remote repository.
 You can clone your repository to create a local copy on your computer and sync between the two locations.
 It makes it easier to fix merge conflicts, add or remove files, and push larger commits.